GLOBAL MARKETS-Shares ease on Greek exit fears; dollar gains

 * China’s rate cut initially lifts stocks

-* Oil weakens on signs of renewed shale production (Adds close of U.S. markets)
+* Oil weakens on signs of renewed shale production (Adds oil settlement prices)

 By Herbert Lash